DSappington/TicTacToe/README.md

 Before running this application, ensure that you have the following prerequisites installed on your system:

-- Java SE Development Kit (JDK) 17 or a compatible version.
+- Java SE Development Kit (JDK) 17.
 - AspectJ runtime libraries.